Mark Occhilupo

-Marco Jay Luciano "Mark" Occhilupo (born 16 June 1966) is an Australian surfer and winner of the 1999 ASP World title.
+Marco Jay Luciano "Mark" Occhilupo (born 16 June 1966) is an Australian professional surfer and winner of the 1999 ASP World title.

 Occhilupo, also known as "Occy", began his professional career in the World Championship Tour (WCT) at the age of 17.
 In September 2019, he made a brief return to the international surfing circuit and took part in the So Sri Lanka Pro 2019 tournament which also marked his first visit to the country.

 Life and career

-Occhilupo was born on 16 June 1966 in Kurnell, New South Wales, Occhilupo's father was Italian and his mother was originally from New Zealand.
-Marco began surfing at the age of nine, and soon moved to neighboring Cronulla.
+Occhilupo was born on 16 June 1966 in Kurnell in Sydney, New South Wales, Australia.
+Occhilupo's father was Italian and his mother was originally from New Zealand.
+Marco began surfing at the age of nine, and soon moved to the neighbouring suburb of Cronulla, where he was previously enrolled into Cronulla High School in Sydney’s south.

 He won his first amateur schoolboys' contest at 13 and followed up with two Cadet State Titles.
 After the tenth grade, he left home as an ASP trialist.
 Virtually unnoticed, he advanced to the Top 16 at year's end and secured a seed for the following year.

 In 1984, at age 17, Occhilupo's high performance standards took him to the top of the ASP ratings.
 At Jeffreys Bay, his powerful and aggressive style were an advantage in backside surfing.
 Occhilupo hovered around the top five in the rankings, and was becoming popular in the United States when Tom Curren was at the peak of his career.
-The two were rivals in surfing's biggest spectator event, the Op Pro, which Occhilupo won in 1985 after beating Curren in a three-heat final and again in the 1986 Op.
+The two were rivals in surfing's biggest spectator event, the OP Pro, which Occhilupo won in 1985 after beating Curren in a three-heat final and again in the 1986 OP.
 Aspiring to be an actor, Occhilupo played himself in the 1987 Hollywood Cult-Classic, North Shore.

 The young surfer struggled with depression and substance abuse during his years on the tour, and eventually, exhausted by his lifestyle, he threw a quarterfinal heat at the Op, headed home to Cronulla, and quit the World Tour.